 The mission of the undergraduate psychology program at Yeshiva College is to prepare students to (a) apply knowledge of psychological science to future scholarly and career endeavors, (b) to critically evaluate psychological and other social scientific research, and (c) to design and implement studies to address psychologically relevant questions.
 The psychology department seeks to do this by guiding students in developing their knowledge of statistics and research methodology, as well as the major subfields of psychology, including biological, cognitive, developmental, personality and social psychology.

-- Students will be able to know the major concepts, theories, and issues relevant to the discipline of psychology and its major subfields.
+- Know the major concepts, theories, and issues relevant to the discipline of psychology and its major subfields.

-- Students will be able to analyze the major concepts, theories, and issues relevant to the discipline of psychology and its major subfields.
+- Analyze the major concepts, theories, and issues relevant to the discipline of psychology and its major subfields.

-- Students will be able to critically evaluate psychological and related social scientific research.
+- Critically evaluate psychological and related social scientific research.